1991–92 New York Knicks season

 The 1991–92 New York Knicks season was the 46th season for the New York Knicks in the National Basketball Association.
 During the off-season, the Knicks hired Pat Riley as their new head coach; Riley previously coached the Los Angeles Lakers two years ago.
 The team also acquired former All-Star forward Xavier McDaniel from the Phoenix Suns, and signed free agent Anthony Mason.
-The team also selected point guard Greg Anthony from the University of Nevada, Las Vegas with the twelfth overall pick in the 1991 NBA draft.
+In addition, the Knicks selected point guard Greg Anthony from the University of Nevada, Las Vegas with the twelfth overall pick in the 1991 NBA draft.

-Under Riley, the Knicks showed improvement as they held a 30–16 record at the All-Star break.
+Under Riley and with the addition of McDaniel, Mason and Anthony, the Knicks struggled with a 4–5 start to the regular season, but then posted a six-game winning streak between November and December afterwards, and later on held a 30–16 record at the All-Star break.
 At mid-season, the team traded Brian Quinnett to the Dallas Mavericks in exchange for former All-Star center James Donaldson.
-The Knicks finished in second place in the Atlantic Division with a 51–31 record, and earned the fourth seed in the Eastern Conference.
+The Knicks posted a seven-game winning streak in March, and finished in second place in the Atlantic Division with a 51–31 record, earning the fourth seed in the Eastern Conference; the team qualified for the NBA playoffs for the fifth consecutive year.

-Patrick Ewing led the Knicks with 24.0 points, 11.2 rebounds and 3.0 blocks per game, and was named to the All-NBA Second Team, to the NBA All-Defensive Second Team.
-In addition, John Starks played an increased role as the team's sixth man, averaging 13.9 points per game off the bench, while McDaniel provided the Knicks with 13.7 points and 5.6 rebounds per game, Gerald Wilkins contributed 12.4 points per game, and Mark Jackson provided with 11.3 points, 8.6 assists and 1.4 steals per game.
+Patrick Ewing averaged 24.0 points, 11.2 rebounds and 3.0 blocks per game, and was named to the All-NBA Second Team, and to the NBA All-Defensive Second Team.
+In addition, John Starks played an increased role as the team's sixth man, averaging 13.9 points and 1.3 steals per game off the bench, while McDaniel provided the Knicks with 13.7 points and 5.6 rebounds per game, Gerald Wilkins contributed 12.4 points per game, and Mark Jackson provided with 11.3 points, 8.6 assists and 1.4 steals per game.
 Meanwhile, Mason also played a sixth man role off the bench, averaging 7.0 points and rebounds per game each, Charles Oakley averaged 6.2 points and 8.5 rebounds per game, Kiki Vandeweghe contributed 7.0 points per game, and Anthony provided the Knicks with 5.5 points and 3.8 assists per game.